kintail/input-widget/README.md

 # Examples

-Let's walk through a complete example using a couple functions from this package, starting with some module imports:
+Let's walk through a complete example app using a couple functions from this package.
+Start with some module imports:

 ```elm
 module ReadmeExample exposing (..)